derekmu/poisson/README.md

 An implementation of Bridson's algorithm for Poisson sampling.

-This generates points with a minimum distance between.
+This generates points with a minimum distance between them.
 This can give an organic feel to the resulting distribution.

 Based on code and information from https://sighack.com/post/poisson-disk-sampling-bridsons-algorithm.